Inbibo/adonisfx_docs/docs/maya/ribbon.md

 ### Targets

 Once the AdnRibbonMuscle deformer is created, it is possible to add and remove new targets to the system.
-Targets that are joints, locators, etc. will be treated as transform targets.
-In the other hand, mesh nodes will be considered geometry targets.
+Targets that are transform based like joints and locators will be treated as transform targets.
+Targets that are mesh based will be considered as geometry targets.

 - **Add targets**:
     1. Select the transform or mesh nodes (one or more) to be assigned as targets to the AdnRibbonMuscle.